Background

 Project Aims

-- To explore whether mental health inequalities effect East of England populations with protected characteristics and the impact of wider determinants of health.
+- Explore whether mental health inequalities effect East of England populations with protected characteristics and the impact of wider determinants of health.

-- Identifying different trends between local and national data.
+- Identify different trends between local and national data.

-- To promote collaboration between local community representatives and University of Essex researchers.
+- Promote collaboration between local community representatives and University of Essex researchers.

 Project Activity